List of Alberta provincial electoral districts: 2010 electoral boundary commission

 The 2009/2010 Alberta Electoral Boundaries Commission was established on 31 July 2009, and was chaired by Justice J. M. Walter and members included Keith Archer, Peter Dobbie, Brian Evans and Allyson Jeffs.
 The Final Report by the commission with recommendations was submitted to the legislature on 24 June 2010.
-The recommendations of the Commission were accepted and the electoral division boundaries were implemented by Bill 28, Electoral Divisions Act.
+The recommendations of the commission were accepted and the electoral division boundaries were implemented by Bill 28, Electoral Divisions Act.

-The 2010 redistribution increased the number of seats in the Alberta Legislative Assembly from 83 to 87, a decision by Premier Ed Stelmach to ensure rural districts would not be removed in the increasingly urban Alberta.
-The Commission's final report warned that Alberta would have to reevaluate how seats are distributed to rural areas specifically in regards to the province's large northern areas.
+The 2010 redistribution increased the number of seats in the Legislative Assembly from 83 to 87, a decision by Premier Ed Stelmach to ensure rural districts would not be removed in the increasingly urban Alberta.
+The commission's final report warned that Alberta would have to re-evaluate how seats are distributed to rural areas specifically in regards to the province's large northern areas.
 The report warned that the population discrepancy required to preserve lesser populated rural electoral districts in the face of growing urban districts remained controversial for Albertans and elected representatives.

 A minority position in the Commission found the division of Alberta into three geographic areas (Calgary, Edmonton, other) problematic as it effectively ignored fast growing mid-sized cities which were fragmented into hybrid rural-urban constituencies.

 2017 electoral boundary commission

-Under the Electoral Boundaries Commission Act requires that a Commission be appointed during the first session of the Legislature following every second general election.
-The Commission requires a non-partisan chair, two government members recommended by the Premier, and two opposition members.
-Due to the decision by Premier Jim Prentice to call an early election in 2015, the Commission was required to be formed before the prescribed date in time for the next election in 2019.
-Previous Commissions had provided for modest redistributions in favour of Alberta's cities which according to Political Scientist Roger Epp brought forward "deep rural anxieties" regarding declining population and influence in Alberta.
+The Electoral Boundaries Commission Act requires that a commission be appointed during the first session of the legislature following every second general election.
+The commission requires a non-partisan chair, two government members recommended by the premier, and two opposition members.
+Due to the decision by Premier Jim Prentice to call an early election in 2015, the commission was required to be formed before the prescribed date in time for the next election in 2019.
+Previous commissions had provided for modest redistributions in favour of Alberta's cities which according to Political Scientist Roger Epp brought forward "deep rural anxieties" regarding declining population and influence in Alberta.